Suitcaselegal/slate_docs/source/index.html.md

-title | No | (String) The user's academic or professional title. care_of | No | (String) "Care of" address line. account_association | No | (String) Any associated account identifier.
+title | No | (String) The user's academic or professional title. care_of | No | (String) "Care of" address line. account_association | No | (String) Any associated account identifier. user_id | No | (Number) The user id in case a temporary user already exists and the email has to be update aswell.
+(Used in casehub)

 ### Response Status
 Code        | Description | Error_code